Aphasia Quiz

 Developed by doctors.

-Aphasia is a disorder that results from damage to areas of the brain that produce and process language.
-It can occur suddenly after a stroke or head injury or develop slowly from a growing brain tumour or disease.
-A person with aphasia can have trouble speaking, reading, writing, and understanding language, and the severity can vary.
+Aphasia is a disorder caused by damage to the brain areas responsible for producing and processing language.
+It can happen suddenly after a stroke or head injury, or develop gradually due to a growing brain tumor or disease.
+A person with aphasia may struggle with speaking, reading, writing, repeating words or sentences, and understanding language, with varying severity.
+Additionally, aphasia can cause a person to have halting (broken) speech or say nonsensical words.

 References